kimberlym4488/extra-exceptional-ecommerce/README.md

 The back end of an e-commerce website is here!
 Built using nodeJS, mySQL, Sequelize, and Express.

 ## Installation
 Open in integrated terminal, enter your credentials in mySQL .env and source the ecommerce_db using mySQL.
 Run "node seeds" to seed the database.
 Then run "npm start" to execute the program.
-You can modify products, categories, and tags in insomnia.
+You can modify products, warehouses, and tags in insomnia.
 The database can be easily viewed using the mySQL workbench as well.

 ## Usage
-This can be used for an e-commerce website that needs various products, categories, and tags to help users view and sort your products.
+This can be used for an e-commerce website that needs various products, warehouses, and tags to help users view and sort your products.

 ## Test Instructions
 run test jest